-Taylor Jones, a Ph.D student at the University of Pennsylvania, was unfamiliar with the bizarre stew of linguistic quirks in Philadelphia when he first started school there a few years ago.
+Taylor Jones, a Ph.D. student at the University of Pennsylvania, was unfamiliar with the bizarre stew of linguistic quirks in Philadelphia when he first started school there.
 An army brat, it seems like Jones grew up everywhere but eastern Pennsylvania.
 But one of his first interactions with legendary Penn linguist Bill Labov started him on the road to understanding his new city.

 As with its architecture, Philadelphia’s accent, syntax, and vocabulary are rarely discussed outside of the city.
 Words, phrases, and structures have just about the same geographical span as a peanut chew or a Tastykake.
-Linguists have long been fascinated by the peculiar mid-Atlantic mutations of words like “water” and “creek” (in Philadelphia parlance: “wooder” and “crick”) and an unusual lexicon that includes words like hoagie and jimmies (sub sandwich and sprinkles as on ice cream, respectively), but nothing has captivated them quite like “jawn.”
+Linguists have long been fascinated by the peculiar mid-Atlantic mutations of words such as “water” and “creek” (in Philadelphia parlance, “wooder” and “crick”) and an unusual lexicon that includes words such as “hoagie” and “jimmies” (a sub sandwich and sprinkles, respectively), but nothing has captivated them quite like “jawn.”

 The word “jawn” is unlike any other English word.
 In fact, according to the experts that I spoke to, it’s unlike any other word in any other language.
 It is an all-purpose noun, a stand-in for inanimate objects, abstract concepts, events, places, individual people, and groups of people.
 It is a completely acceptable statement in Philadelphia to ask someone to “remember to bring that jawn to the jawn.”